 - you and your spouse own a joint account

 - you and your fellow partners own a joint account for your firm.
-A firm’s registration in the REQ This link will open in a new window contains information about its legal formExamples of groups of persons include general partnerships, limited partnerships and joint ventures (undeclared partnerships).
+A firm’s registration in the Registre des entreprises (REQ) This link will open in a new window contains information about its legal formGroups of persons include general partnerships, limited partnerships and joint ventures (undeclared partnerships).
 A partnership is not a legal person separate from its members (owners).
 It is established by individuals who agree to operate a business and share in its profits.

 Protection that is calculated by category of deposits

-Your deposits with an authorized deposit institution are protected up to a maximum of $100,000 in each of the following categories:
+Your deposits of money made with an authorized deposit institution are protected up to a maximum of $100,000 in each of the following categories:

 - your combined total deposits in non-registered accounts (chequing or transaction account, savings account, term deposit or GIC)